Smile-SA/odoo_addons/smile_upgrade/README.rst

 Requirements
 ============

-No requirement to use this module.
+There are no requirements to use this module.

 Usage